StingraySoftware/HENDRICS/docs/source/index.rst

 ``MPlcurve --fits-input <lcname>.fits``, and used for the subsequent steps of the timing analysis.

+..
+Note :: Improved livetime correction in progress!

+    In the next release MaLTPyNT 2.0, ``MPexposure`` pushes livetime correction to timescales below 1 s, allowing livetime-corrected timing analysis above 1 Hz.
+The feature is under testing

 License and notes for the users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~